-December and the school holidays have barely started, and you’ve already tried every boredom busting activity you can think of.
+School holidays have barely started, and you’ve already tried every boredom busting activity you can think of.
 Don’t worry, here are 26 fun and festive ideas to keep the kids entertained during the holidays.
 And if that isn’t enough, click here to find holiday programs, sleepover camps and holiday care that will make the kids holiday memorable, while you are at work.

-A is for angel: If you are at the beach these holidays, let the kids plop themselves down in the sand, waving their arms and legs to create the perfect beach angel.
+A is for angel: If you are at the beach these school holidays, let the kids plop themselves down in the sand, waving their arms and legs to create the perfect beach angel.

 B is for baking: Set aside a day for baking.
 There are tons of cookie recipes online that are simple enough for little ones to help make – and decorate, of course!

 C is for crafts: Grab a roll of brown paper and some paint and let your kids get crafty.
 They’ll love being creative and you’ll end up with one-of-a-kind wrapping paper.

 D is for decorating: Pick a day these school holidays and go wild with decorating the tree – and the house!
 It’s best to let go of the idea of having the perfect-looking home… just let the kids have fun.

 E is for elf: Create some Christmas magic with Elf on the Shelf.
 A quick Google search will tell you all you need to know about this phenomenon.

 F is for fun: Amid the cooking, shopping and entertaining, set aside some quality time for each of your kids these school holidays.
 Schedule an individual ‘date’ with each one and use that time to do something fun!

 G is for giving: Christmas is all about giving, and one of the most rewarding things to do is giving a gift to a child in need.
 Let your kids help you shop for the perfect gift.